Stanno Sports U.K. Ltd

 (iii) Deny the charge and submit in writing supporting evidence for consideration by the Management Committee; or

 (iv) Deny the charge and notify the Competition Secretary that it wishes to have a hearing before the Management Committee.

 Where the Club charged fails to respond within 7 days, the Management Committee shall determine the charge in such manner and upon such evidence as it considers appropriate.

 Where required, hearings shall take place as soon as reasonably practicable following receipt of the reply of the Club as more fully set out above.

 Having considered the reply of the Club (whether in writing or at a hearing), the Management Committee shall make its decision and, in the event that the charge is accepted or proven, decide on the appropriate penalty (with reference to the Fines Tariff where applicable).

-With the exception of Teams playing at Step 7 of the National League System, the maximum fine permitted for any breach of a Rule is £250 and, when setting any fine, the Management Committee must ensure that the penalty is proportional to the offence, taking into account any mitigating circumstances.
+Except for Teams playing at Step 7 of the National League System, the maximum fine permitted for any breach of a Rule is £250 and, when setting any fine, the Management Committee must ensure that the penalty is proportional to the offence, considering any mitigating circumstances.

 The maximum fine permitted for a breach of a Rule by a Team playing at Step 7 of the National League System is £500.

 No Participant under the age of 18 can be fined.